KVSlab/VaMPy/docs/preprocess.md

 The first step of using the Vascular Modeling Pypeline is pre-processing.
-The pre-processing scripts are located inside the `automatedPreProcessing` folder, and can be run by using the `vampy-mesh` command in the terminal.
+The pre-processing scripts are located inside the `automatedPreprocessing` folder, and can be run by using the `vampy-mesh` command in the terminal.
 The script generates a mesh, boundary conditions, and probes for velocity and pressure sampling.
 Here we will perform pre-processing for the artery case located in the `tests` folder.
 In this example we pass the input model path (`-i`) and mesh coarsening factor (`-c`) command-line arguments:

 ``` console
 $ vampy-mesh -i tests/Case_test_artery/artery.vtp -c 1.3